-Some people tend to overlook how important the size of the garden is.
+What some people tend to overlook is the size of their garden is truly important.
 You can’t get away with just a small plot in the backyard.
 You need to go big.
-Your garden needs to produce enough that you can preserve the extra for the off season.

-Your garden needs to be more of a farm.
-You don’t need a lawn.
-You need garden space.
-Large scale gardening is going to look a little different than that cute little hobby garden you’ve been growing for years.
+Large scale gardening is going to look a little different than that cute little hobby garden you have been growing for years.
 It is going to require more work and more planning in order to get the food you need to survive.
-There are some things you can do to maximize space and cut down on some of the work it takes to have a large garden.

 Planning Per Person

-This is going to greatly depend on what your family eats the most.
+Planning enough food for each person is going to greatly depend on what your family eats the most.
 Some people simply have an aversion to certain vegetables.
 Don’t waste space or energy planting things that aren’t going to be enjoyed.
-There are plenty of resources you can use to guesstimate how much each member of your family will need to survive, assuming your garden is the main food source.

 Here is a very rough breakdown of the amount of plants you would need to keep your family alive for a year.
 This is based on per person per year.
 This is also factoring in the extra you would need to preserve.